 Please refer to the weekly construction update on this page and other information below to track ADA ramp construction in your neighborhood and to learn more about the process.

-ADA ramp construction, asphalt and landscape for the week of May 22, weather permitting:
+There is no ADA ramp, curb and gutter construction, asphalt and landscape work for the week of April 9, 2018.

 A door hanger is placed on homes and businesses if an ADA pedestrian ramp or other concrete work is about to be performed adjacent to your property.
 Before construction starts, a City Inspector comes out to mark the work area with pink spray paint and then a Professional Land Surveyor will make note of any existing survey markers.
 NO PARKING signs will be placed in the work area to allow clear access for the necessary equipment.
 Weather permitting, ADA ramps usually take 3 to 7 days to complete once actual construction begins.